The lights came up. The producer counted them down.

 “It’s an international breakfast menu.
 There’ll be rice porridge, pho, salted fish, green papaya with chilli.
 Kimchi even.”

-“I don’t even know what half that shit is,” said Don.
+“I don’t even know what half of that is,” said Don.
 “And who the hell is Kim Chi?
 Are we inviting the Korean’s now?”

 “It’s fermented.
 Cabbage and chilli and stuff.
 And yes the Koreans are already part of Benny’s show.
 I want you to fly out to Shanghai and check out the venue for the showdown.
 The sponsors will be there.
 I assume you have a passport.”